-Applicants are responsible for:
+Candidates are responsible for:

-• Providing work experience details through the competency assessment system, including a work experience summary and specific examples to address each competency:

-• Providing detailed work examples allows validators and PEO's assessors to have a clear understanding of an applicant's knowledge and experience in all areas essential to safe and effective engineering practice.

-• Providing contact information for validator(s) to verify, rate and provide feedback on their assigned competencies

-• Providing a self-assessed rating for each competency according to the competency rating scale
+- Providing work experience details through the competency assessment system, including a work experience summary and specific, detailed examples to address each competency, which allows validators and PEO's assessors to have a clear understanding of a candidate's knowledge and experience in all areas essential to safe and effective engineering practice; - Providing contact information for validator(s) to verify, rate and provide feedback on their assigned competencies; and - Providing a self-assessed rating for each competency according to the competency rating scale.

-2.4.2 VALIDATORS
+VALIDATORS

-A validator is an individual who assesses and rates the applicant's work experience.
-A validator must have direct, first-hand knowledge of the applicant's work and must have provided suitable professional supervision of the applicant throughout the work period being validated and have taken technical responsibility for the applicant's work.
-The validator may have a title other than supervisor and may be a manager, mentor, client or colleague.
+A validator is an individual who assesses and rates the candidate's work experience.
+Ideally, the validator should have direct, first-hand knowledge of the candidate's work, should have provided suitable professional supervision of the candidate throughout the work period being validated and should have taken technical responsibility for the candidate's work.
+The validator may have a title other than supervisor and may be a manager, mentor, client or colleague and does not necessarily have to be from the same place of employment.
+The validator should be sufficiently familiar with the candidate's work to confidently rate the assigned competencies.

 For engineering work experience gained in Canada, the validator must be a professional engineer (P.Eng.) who was registered during the work period they are validating.
-For experience gained outside of Canada, it is expected that they will be a senior engineering practitioner.
+For work experience gained outside of Canada, it is expected that the validator be a senior engineering practitioner.

-It is preferred that any validator who is not a P.Eng. and is validating international experience, be a senior engineering practitioner and licensed as an engineer in their jurisdiction.
-PEO may request information to support their engineering qualifications, which may include proof of academic and engineering credentials, and professional designation during the assessment process.
+It is preferred that any validator who is not a P.Eng. and is validating international experience be a senior engineering practitioner who is licensed as an engineer in their jurisdiction.
+PEO may request information to support their engineering qualifications, which may include proof of academic and engineering credentials and professional designation, during the assessment process.

 Acceptability of the validator is at the discretion of PEO.
-Family members and relatives are normally not acceptable as validators.
+Family members and relatives are normally not acceptable as validators and will be assessed on a case by case basis.